GrahamCobb/extents-lists/README.md

 ## Examples

-* To find out how much space is being wasted by keeping historical btrbk snapshots of a subvolume called 'cobb' you could use:
+* To find out how much space is being wasted by keeping historical snapshots of a subvolume called 'cobb' you could use:
 ```
  	extents-expr -s cobb.* - cobb